Frequently Asked Questions

 What if I am unable to get all of the required vaccines?

-Our Health Services staff will review your immunization record and determine whether or not you need any additional vaccines.
-Arrangements will be made to get vaccinated at our Wellness Center on campus or to take students to a nearby pharmacy to do so.
+Our Health Services staff will review your immunization record and determine whether you need any additional vaccines.
+Arrangements will be made to get vaccinated at our Wellness Center on campus or at a nearby pharmacy.

 Here is a link to a short video that explains health insurance and health care in the United States.